-So easy.
-No need for any matcha bowls or bamboo whisks or hot water.
+Tea Sommelier’s Tip: Shaking cold water and matcha is the easiest and best way to make iced matcha.
+No need for any matcha bowls, bamboo whisks, or hot water.
 It creates perfect, clump-free matcha each and every time.

 This recipe makes two servings, so just split all the components in half to make each drink.

-First, the boba (or tapioca balls) in the dark brown simple syrup goes in.
+First, the boba (tapioca balls) in the dark brown simple syrup goes in.
+Add ice.

 If you don’t have or like oat milk, you can replace it with any kind of milk you like.